auvarifqi/intern-audio-app/README.md

 # Run the setup script
 ./setup.sh
 ```
+You will be prompted to fill the virtual environment, please follow the prompt.

 On Windows, you can use Git Bash or WSL to run the script.
 Example: `bash setup.sh` or `./setup.sh` in Git Bash.